cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

 make -j`nproc` LOCALVERSION=-$NETID
 ```

-_**IMPORTANT**: CHANGE THE ABOVE LINE TO REPLACE `$NETID` WITH YOUR NETID.
+> Change the above line to replace `$NETID` with your NetID.
-The `LOCALVERSION` field is appended to the name of your kernel._
+  The `LOCALVERSION` field is appended to the name of your kernel.

-> Depends on how powerful your PC is, this step may take anywhere from several minutes to a few hours.
-You may want to plug-in your laptop and put your PC into high performance mode if you want to make it faster.
+> Depends on how powerful your PC is, this step may take anywhere from
+  several minutes to a few hours.
+You may want to plug-in your laptop and
+  put your PC into high performance mode if you want to make it faster.

-> If you are using gcc >15, the default `-std=c23` option will break the build.
-Switch to gcc <=14 or patch the kernel by yourself
+> If you are using your own distro with gcc > 15, the default `-std=c23`
+  option will break the build.
+Switch to gcc <= 14 or patch the kernel by
+  yourself.

 Upon successful compilation, you will have new kernel image (a file called
 `vmlinux`) built in your kernel directory.